 Stage 1: Machame Gate to Machame Hut – 10km, 5-7 hours, 1200m ascent

 From the gate the path soon turned to dense mountain forest and then the heavens opened!Fortunately we had our rain gear and it was not cold.
 We continued walking into giant heather reaching the Machame Hut at 3,000m.
 There were two uniports in poor condition which the porters and cooks used.
 We erected our tents in the rain.
 We were completely soaked through – this is true tropical rain!
-The porters carried umbrellas but I do’;t think that kept them dry at all!
+The porters carried umbrellas but I don’t think that kept them dry at all!
 The backpacks which our porters had been carrying smelt and we put them next to the fire to dry out.
-We enjoyed a hearty meal and were soon fast asleep, weary from a full days walking.
+We enjoyed a hearty meal and were soon fast asleep, weary from a full day of walking.

 Stage 2: Machame Hut to Shira Plateau: 6Km, 5-7 hours, 840m ascent

 Before breakfast I went to have a bush bath in the stream which is about 30m down a steep slope.
 After breakfast we headed off across the stream following a path with red paint on the rocks.
 After about 2hours we reached a steep semi-circular wall of rock where we had a rest with spectacular views of the Shira Plateau and towers and pinnacles on the southern edge.
 It was a mysterious and misty day which rather suited our lunar surroundings.
 Paula and I had developed extremely dodgy tummies and had to make regular pitstops which, added to the altitude was making us weary.
 An hour we reached the flatter Shira plateau where we camped.

 Stage 3: Shira Hut to Barranco Hut: 10Km, 5-7 hours, 110m ascent